 Scholars tend to look intelligent but somewhat unexpressive and socially detached.
 They usually have a large, flat forehead and relatively hollow, deadpan features.
 The mouth is naturally shut rather than open.
 In contrast to the Sage, the Scholar’s face looks like it isn’t used much for expressiveness.

-The eyes can look deep-set, partly because the Scholar’s attention is usually somewhere inside their brain rather than out there where the action is, and partly because the prominent brow can overhang the eyes, adding to the Scholar’s observing-rather-than-participating look.
+The eyes can look deep-set, partly because the Scholar’s attention is usually somewhere inside their brain rather than out there where the action is, and partly because the prominent brow can overhang the eyes, adding to the Scholar’s thinking-rather-than-doing look.

 S A G E